evanrolfe/trayce_agent/docs/NOTES.md

 It seems to be that puma is calling connect() and SSL_read/write() on separate PIDs and threads, so theres no way to correleate.
 We should test with a different server and have a fail-safe where if we can correleate simply using the *ssl pointer to correleate requests/response but they won't get the src/dest addresses.

+Update 2: I've opted to use two maps in order to track the FD from between different probes, see HOW_IT_WORKS.md

 ### Go HTTP2 Tracing

 https://blog.px.dev/ebpf-http2-tracing/